Fortifications of Mdina: Recent history

 Throughout the course of the restoration, a number of archaeological discoveries were made.
 Excavations along the eastern part of the city walls unearthed Byzantine antemurals and the base of a late 15th-century cubete artillero (artillery platform).
-In 2010, remains of foundations of the Punic-Roman walls were found when excavations were made along the Magazine Curtain.
+In 2010, remains of the foundations of the Punic-Roman walls were found when excavations were made along the Magazine Curtain.
 A late 14th-century stone block bearing the coat of arms of Guglielmo Murina, possibly originating from the Castellu di la Chitati, was discovered in 2012 during the restoration of D'Homedes Bastion.
 This block is now displayed at the Fortifications Interpretation Centre in Valletta.